Geometer1729/hsh/README.md

 make

-If anything in there doesn't work please let me know.
+if make doesn't work let me know

 Bugs
   * Probably a bunch I don't know about, if you find one please report it